Hawaii–Hilo Vulcans women's volleyball: History

 From 1981 to 1984, UH Hilo was the first USA college team to win four consecutive national titles, regardless of divisional league.

 In 1988 the program's zenith topped out with a dominant NAIA National Championship season.
 Hawai'i small schools' glory was epitomized with a starting six, of seven, being awarded All-American certificates.
 Florence Alo (MVP / 2x 1st Team AA (1987–88)), Jessica Strickland (1st Team), Debra Namohala (2nd Team (1987 AA)), Edna Togiai (1st Team), Hae Ja Kim (2nd Team) and Sheila Scott (1st Team) who would, the latter, complete this list.

-In 1993, runners-up UHH would lose its final match of the NAIA in the National Championship game.
+In 1993, runners-up University of Hawaiʻi at Hilo would lose its final match of the NAIA in the National Championship game.

-In 1994, UH Hilo would once again return to the NCAA Division II league.
+In 1994, University of Hawaiʻi at Hilo would once again return to the NCAA Division II league.

 From 2007–present, one Hillary Hurley recorded: PacWest/AVCA Pacific Region '07 F.O.Y.; 2010 PacWest P.O.Y., as well as being a 1st Team all-PWC selection.
 She'd continued on professionally into the Puerto Rican League as an initial athlete, into the European continent (in 2013); she'd landed at Club NUC of Switzerland.
 Currently she's in Expressway Corporation (South Korea).

 UHH moreover, post 2010-Ramsey's graduation, circumstantially of the Pacific Northwest, they'd also field participation in the Sound Premier PVL Team (of the AVCA).

 They went a winning 15–7 in the 2011–12 school's calendar year; a, one, Marley Strand-Nicolaisen (2017 assistant), the Ka'u High School junior, recruited from Naalehu, HI also.
 The mid-2010s attempts to build momentum with new coaching staff.